PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 07:40:31
+Last updated: 2024-04-05 07:41:04
-Random Quote: Sometimes science is more art than science. - Rick Sanchez
+Random Quote: This is Stannis Baratheon.
+The man will fight to the bitter end and then some.  -  Tywin Lannister